Back to blog

 Two Documents, Two Jobs

-Bylaws and CC&Rs are both part of the HOA's governing documents.
+Bylaws and CC&Rs both live inside the HOA's governing documents.
 They're both legally binding.
-And they both show up in the resale package you receive before closing.
-But they serve fundamentally different purposes, and confusing them creates real problems.
+They both show up in the resale package you get before closing.
+But they do completely different things, and mixing them up causes real problems.

 CC&Rs tell you what you can and can't do with your home.
-Bylaws tell you how the HOA board operates.
+Bylaws tell you how the board runs itself.

 CC&Rs: The Rules of the Community

 CC&Rs (Covenants, Conditions, and Restrictions) are the master governing document.
-They're recorded with the county and run with the land — meaning they bind every owner of every property in the community, regardless of whether you've read them or agreed to them.
+They're recorded with the county and run with the land, meaning they bind every owner of every lot in the community.
+Doesn't matter if you've read them.
+Doesn't matter if you agreed to them.
+You bought the property, you're bound.

 • Property use restrictions.
-What you can do with your property, including rental limitations, home business rules, and prohibited activities.
+What you can do with your property, including rental limits, home business rules, and prohibited activities.

 • Architectural controls.
-What modifications you can make to the exterior of your home — paint colors, fencing, landscaping, additions.
+What you can change on the exterior of your home, from paint colors to fencing to landscaping to additions.

 • Assessment authority.
-The HOA's right to charge regular and special assessments, including limits on increases and the process for levying special assessments.
+The HOA's right to charge regular and special assessments, including caps on increases and the process for levying specials.

 • Maintenance responsibilities.
-Who's responsible for maintaining what — the owner or the HOA.
+Who maintains what, the owner or the HOA.

 • Enforcement mechanisms.
-How the HOA can enforce the rules — fines, liens, and legal action.
+How the HOA enforces the rules, through fines, liens, and legal action.

 • Pet and vehicle restrictions.
-Limits on animal types, sizes, breeds, and vehicle types allowed on the property.
+Limits on animal types, sizes, breeds, and what vehicles you can park on the property.

 CC&Rs are hard to change.
-Amendments typically require a supermajority vote (67-75% of all homeowners), which is difficult to achieve in any community.
-Many HOAs operate under CC&Rs that are 15-30 years old with minimal amendments.
+Amendments usually require a supermajority vote, somewhere between 67% and 75% of all homeowners, and that's tough to pull off in any community.
+I've seen HOAs running on CC&Rs that are 20 or 25 years old with barely a word changed.

-Key point: CC&Rs create rights and obligations that affect property value and use.
-They're the document that matters most to buyers.
+CC&Rs create rights and obligations that directly affect property value and use.
+For buyers, this is the document that matters most.

 Bylaws: The Operating Manual

 Bylaws govern how the HOA functions as an organization.
-They're the internal operating procedures — the corporate governance handbook.
+Think of them as the internal operating procedures, the corporate governance handbook.

 What bylaws cover:

 • Board composition.
-How many board members, their terms, and how they're elected.
+How many board members there are, how long their terms last, and how they're elected.

 • Meetings.
-How board meetings and annual homeowner meetings are conducted — notice requirements, quorum rules, voting procedures.
+How board meetings and annual homeowner meetings work, including notice requirements, quorum rules, and voting procedures.

 • Officers.
 The roles and responsibilities of the president, vice president, secretary, and treasurer.

 • Elections.
-How board members are nominated and elected, term limits, and how vacancies are filled.
+How board members get nominated and elected, whether there are term limits, and how vacancies get filled.

 • Committees.
-The authority and structure of committees (architectural review, finance, social, etc.).
+The authority and structure of committees (architectural review, finance, social, and so on).

-Bylaws are easier to amend than CC&Rs because they typically require only a majority vote at a properly noticed meeting, not a supermajority of all homeowners.
+Bylaws are easier to amend than CC&Rs.
+You typically need only a majority vote at a properly noticed meeting, not a supermajority of every homeowner in the community.

-Key point: Bylaws matter when you want to participate in HOA governance, challenge a board decision, or understand the decision-making process.
+Bylaws matter most when you want to participate in HOA governance, challenge a board decision, or understand how decisions get made.

 The Hierarchy

 When CC&Rs and bylaws conflict, CC&Rs win.
-They're higher in the governing document hierarchy.
+They sit higher in the governing document hierarchy.

-1. 1.Federal and state law — Always supreme.
-No governing document can override law.
+1. 1.Federal and state law, always supreme.
+No governing document can override it.

-This hierarchy matters in practice.
+This hierarchy comes up more than you'd think.
 If the CC&Rs say the board has 5 members and the bylaws say 7, the CC&Rs control.
 If a board-adopted rule conflicts with the CC&Rs, the rule is unenforceable.
+Period.

 Why the Distinction Matters

-Most buyers focus on CC&Rs — and they should.
-The CC&Rs have the most direct impact on your use and enjoyment of the property.
+Most buyers focus on CC&Rs, and they should.
+That's where the direct impact on your use and enjoyment of the property lives.

-But smart buyers also scan the bylaws for:
+But smart buyers also scan the bylaws for a few things:

 • Board authority provisions.
 How much power does the board have?
 Can they pass rules without homeowner input?

 • Amendment thresholds.
 How easy is it to change the CC&Rs?
-A low amendment threshold means rules can change more easily.
-A high threshold means the community is more stable but less adaptable.
+A low threshold means rules can shift on you.
+A high one means more stability but less flexibility.

 • Quorum requirements.
-If quorum is hard to achieve, the community may have governance problems.
+If quorum is hard to hit, the community probably has governance problems already.

 • Term limits.
-Boards without term limits can become entrenched, for better or worse.
+Boards without term limits can get entrenched.
+Sometimes that's fine.
+Sometimes it's a disaster.

 Common Confusion Points

 Depends on which rules.
-If the board changed rules and regulations (like pool hours or parking enforcement), they probably can — bylaws typically give the board this authority.
+If the board changed rules and regulations (pool hours, parking enforcement, that kind of thing), they probably can.
+Bylaws typically give the board that authority.

-If the board is trying to change CC&R provisions (like adding a rental restriction that wasn't there before), that requires a homeowner vote per the amendment process in the CC&Rs.
+If the board is trying to change an actual CC&R provision, like adding a rental restriction that didn't exist before, that requires a homeowner vote under the amendment process spelled out in the CC&Rs.
+Big difference.

 "The board fined me without a hearing."

 Check the bylaws.
-Most bylaws require a notice-and-hearing process before imposing fines.
-If the board skipped the hearing, the fine may not be valid.
+Most require a notice-and-hearing process before fines can be imposed.
+If the board skipped the hearing, the fine may not hold up.
+I've seen this play out dozens of times, and the homeowner usually wins when the process wasn't followed.

 "My neighbor is doing something the CC&Rs prohibit."

 The CC&Rs define the restriction.
 The bylaws define how enforcement works (through the board).
-If the board chooses not to enforce, the bylaws and/or state law may provide recourse for individual homeowners to compel enforcement.
+If the board decides not to enforce, the bylaws and state law may give individual homeowners a path to compel enforcement.
+It's not a dead end, but it's not quick either.

 What to Read First

 Most people never need to read the bylaws in detail.
-But if you ever find yourself in a dispute with your HOA — over a fine, an assessment, a rule change, or a board decision — the bylaws become very relevant very fast.
+But if you ever end up in a dispute with your HOA, over a fine, an assessment, a rule change, a board decision, the bylaws become very relevant very fast.

-Know the difference.
-Read the right one for your situation.
+If you're buying, read the CC&Rs carefully and keep the bylaws handy.
 And remember the hierarchy: CC&Rs beat bylaws, and state law beats both.